If you are wondering what are the most beautiful cities in Europe, surprisingly it is a more common question than you think.

 Take a tour of the Hauptmarkt, the local market in the square.
-You should definetly book a tour of the gorgeous Castle of Nuremberg.
+You should definitely book a tour of the gorgeous Castle of Nuremberg.

 Museum-lovers should visit Albrecht Dürer’s House, a Nuremberg Fachwerkhaus that was the home of German Renaissance artist Albrecht Düre.

-Although Nuremberg never fails to impress you no matter when you visit, I’d highly suggest you being here around Christmas if possible.
+Although Nuremberg never fails to impress you no matter when you visit, I’d highly suggest you be here around Christmas if possible.

 The city transforms into a paradise as the decorations deck up everywhere, but the stop shopper is the Christkindlesmarkt.

 You can find some of the enchanting Christmas Markets in Germany in the city of Nuremberg, which is also consistently ranked the best in Europe.